nicholaslimzixian/tp/docs/DeveloperGuide.md

 ### UC06: Tag a person

-Guarantees: Tags will only be added if they follow a valid format (no spaces, alphanumeric, e.g. `friend`, `CS2103T`).
+Guarantees: Tags will only be added if they follow a valid format (no spaces, alphanumeric, e.g. `friend`, `professor`).

 **MSS**